Apprenticeship Standards in England

 An independent review of Apprenticeships by Doug Richard in 2012 sought to develop a world-class Apprenticeship system in England, offering young people a real alternative to University, and employers a ‘job ready’ pipeline of workers.
 The final report resulted in a series of recommendations designed to make Apprenticeships more rigorous and more responsive; notably putting you, the employers, in control.

-A series of groups, known as ‘Trailblazers,’ have been set up to develop the new standards.
+A number of employer groups, known as ‘Trailblazers,’ have been set up to develop the new apprenticeship standards.
 Trailblazers also develop the Assessment Plans.
 The Institute for Apprenticeships supply guidance on the processes involved.

 Employers lead the activity to determine the content of each new Apprenticeship Standard, consulting with their sector as required before submitting the final products to the Institute for Apprenticeships.
 The submitted products go through a series of quality checks within the Institute before approval is given and the group proceed to the next phase.

 Some trailblazers choose to develop additional resources and employer briefs for use during implementation.